corcor27/Introduction_to_R/_episodes/14-filesystems.md

 The variables x and y should now have populated your environment screen.
 We can inspect them, but they are relatively predictable.

-> ### Syntax note:
+>## Syntax note
+> ***Multiple ways to assign***
 >You may notice we used two different ways to define variables.
 The convention in R is to use ‘<-‘.
 In most other languages ‘=’ is the convention.
 They are interchangeable in R, but it is best practice to use ‘<-‘.
+From now on we will only use '<-' but be aware you might see '=' asignment in other sources.
-{: .callout}  ]
+{: .callout}

 {% include figure.html max-width="100%" file="/fig/environmentVars.png"
 alt="RStudio environment pane showing newly declared variables" caption="Figure 1: RStudio environment pane showing newly declared variables" %}

+### Delcare more variables:
 Let's add a few other variables of different variable types, Try:

 ```